Sun Gemini

-Gemini TV is an Indian Telugu language general entertainment pay television channel owned by Sun TV Network.
+Sun Gemini is an Indian Telugu language general entertainment pay television channel owned by Sun TV Network.
 It is the first satellite TV channel in Telugu.
 It was launched on 9 February 1995 by the Gemini Group of Hyderabad (run by Akkineni Manohar Prasad, grandson of L. V. Prasad), in association with Sun TV Network.
 In 1996–97, Sun TV Network acquired a controlling interest in the channel.
 The channel's programming consists of serials, films, film-based programs and game shows alongside some reality shows.
-Gemini TV HD was launched on 11 December 2011.
+Sun Gemini HD was launched on 11 December 2011.